Analyzing Google Mobile-Friendly Algo Update

 The third method essentially refers to creating two distinct sites out of which one is shown to users coming from desktop platforms, while the other is intended for mobile users only.
 One of the reasons webmasters may choose this option is that it virtually requires no changes to the existing site and creates another one to fully support mobile devices.

 The downside is obvious: you have two sites Google may find difficult to connect, which may also cause different issues concerning user experience.
-For example, a person browsing a site from a mobile platform decides to send its URL to a person who is currently on desktop.
+For example, a person browsing a site from a mobile platform decides to send its URL to a person who is currently on the desktop.
 The other user won’t be able to see it at all, which is already enough for the negative user experience.

 Therefore, responsive design has a variety of advantages over all the other methods and should be used whenever possible.
 Coupled with a carefully planned mobile content strategy, such a site should guarantee excellent performance on mobile platforms and better search visibility.
 SEO-wise, this is also a recommended method as it minimizes the risk of losing some SEO benefits as it may be the case with the other two techniques.
 This is also briefly commented on by Matt Cutts in the following video: